 impact assessment of how access to the CSG affects key aspects of child

 and adolescent well-being.

-The South African Child Support Grant Impact Assessment
+The South African Child Support Grant was first introduced in 1998.
+Over

 Department of Social Development, South African Social Security Agency; UNICEF.
 Executive Summary: The South African Child Support Grant Impact Assessment.
 Food and Agriculture Organization of the United Nations, Rome, Italy (2012) 8 pp.